-1. I love to cook (it goes with the name), especially homemade jam.
+1. I love to cook, especially homemade jam.
 I test new recipe ideas when the harvest is ripe.
 In Ontario, where I live, that’s late summer and early fall.

 Small batch jam making is an art, a passion and one of the ways I release stress.
 Mix a bowl of fruit with an acid (citrus or vinegar) and organic cane sugar, then cook slowly.
 A batch only makes 3-4 cups of jam but is completely worth it.
 You get a rich tasting jam with caramel undertones.
 I make sweet and savoury jams, pickles, salsa and an assortment of preserves that have a myriad of names: coulis, compote, relish, chutney, etc. They all taste good!
 In fact, my blueberry-onion compote and yellow-tomato chutney both got third place ribbons at the Rockton’s World Fair in 2015.

 2. I am married to the love of my life, Steve.
 We have eight darling nieces & nephews between our three sisters.
 In my free time, I enjoy cooking and writing (of course), as well as walking, playing board games, and spending time with my friends.

 3. I am a life long learner.
 I have degrees in Engineering Physics (BEng, MASc) and Entrepreneurship & Innovation (MEEi).
 While working towards my Master’s degree, I obtained a patent and co-authored two published papers in the field of semiconductor physics.
 I realized research wasn’t my calling and transitioned into finance and business management.
 You can read more about my qualifications on LinkedIn »